Palmyra New York Temple

 The Palmyra New York Temple is the 77th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+The intent to build the temple was announced on February 9, 1999.
+It was the first temple built in New York.

-The site for the Palmyra New York Temple, atop a wooded hill in pastoral western New York, is in an area prominent in the early history of the Latter Day Saint movement.
-Nearby is the grove of trees known as the Sacred Grove in which the founder and first prophet of the church, Joseph Smith, reported having a vision in which he saw God the Father and Jesus Christ, an event known as the First Vision.
+The temple site, atop a wooded hill in western New York, is in an area prominent in the early history of the Latter Day Saint movement.
+Nearby is the grove of trees known as the Sacred Grove where the church's founder and first president, Joseph Smith, said he saw God the Father and Jesus Christ, an event known as the First Vision.
 The temple grounds, on the border between the towns of Manchester and Palmyra, are also on the grounds of the original Smith Family Farm.
-The church itself was organized thirty miles away in Fayette, New York in 1830.
+The church was organized thirty miles away in Fayette, New York in 1830.

+The temple has a single spire topped with a statue of the angel Moroni.
+The temple was designed by Dave A. Richards and church architectural services, using a classic modern style.
+A groundbreaking ceremony, to signify the beginning of construction, was held on May 25, 1999, conducted by church president Gordon B. Hinckley.

 History

-At the groundbreaking ceremony, held May 25, 1999, LDS Church president Gordon B. Hinckley commented on the area's rich history, saying that it was in that locale that Mormonism truly began.
+The temple was announced by the First Presidency in a letter to local church leaders on February 9, 1999.
+The site was selected due to its significance to the church.
+At the groundbreaking ceremony, held May 25, 1999, Hinckley commented on the area's rich history, saying that it was in that locale that the church truly began to grow.
 Hinckley also marveled at how much the church had grown since its founding in 1830.